SOKOO 22W 5V Review

-Like almost every other panel in this review, the Sokoo 22W is designed to be relatively weather-proof and durable.
-The outside of the panel is covered in a canvas covering and the panels themselves were able to endure our 3-month test period.
-The panel does get hot when exposed to the sun for a long time, but the USB ports are protected by a pocket, which adds to the overall durability of the panel.
-This is similar to the design of the Anker 15W, the Instapark Mercury 10W, and the Anker 21W panels.
+Like almost every other panel in this review, the Sokoo 22W is designed to be relatively weatherproof and durable.
+The outside of the panel is covered in a canvas covering, and the panels themselves were able to endure multiple testing periods.
+The panel does get hot when exposed to the sun for longer periods of time, but the USB ports are protected by a pocket, which adds to the overall durability of the panel.

 Weight & Portability

 This metric is one where the Sokoo did not impress.
-There are very few visible details that set apart the majority of these portable panels, so weight is a way to separate the best panels from the mediocre options.
-The Sokoo 22W was the third-heaviest panel we tested, following the X-Dragon 40W and the iClever BoostCel 12W (which has a built-in battery).
-The X-Dragon is triple the size and thus much heavier.
-We were surprised to see that the Sokoo weighed around 5 ounces more than all the other 3-paneled chargers we tested.
-Compared to the Editor's Choice award winner, the Sokoo weighed 3 ounces more.
+Very few visible details set apart the majority of these portable panels, so weight is a way to separate the best panels from the mediocre options.
+The Sokoo is one of the heavier panels in our fleet, weighing around five ounces more than most of the three-paneled chargers we tested.

-Sold online for around $60, the Sokoo is one of the least expensive 20W panels we tested.
-If cost is a concern, but you are still looking for a panel that will charge your gadgets quickly, or in marginal conditions, the Sokoo makes a good choice.
+The Sokoo is one of the least expensive 20W panels we tested.
+If cost is a concern, but you're looking for a panel that will charge your gadgets quickly, or in marginal conditions, the Sokoo is a good choice.

-To wrap it up, the Sokoo was a decent panel, neither our top pick nor the worst panel we tested.
-Its positive attributes are its efficiency and cost, while its downsides are its weight and its inability to charge multiple devices at once.
-The panel is durable and well made but did not perform well enough to win any awards.
+The Sokoo is a decent panel; it was neither our top pick nor the worst panel in the fleet.
+Its positive attributes are its efficiency and cost, while its downsides are its weight and inability to charge multiple devices at once.
+The panel is durable and well made but did not perform well enough to top any charts.